 Hair transplants carried out by trained professionals can serve to dramatically improve a person’s emotional well-being and confidence.
-We always have our patients’ best interests at heart and it is for this reason that we are very honest about possible scarring after a hair transplant.
-The type of scarring depends on the technique used and as such may affect a client’s choice as to which method of surgery they opt for.
+At our London hair transplant clinic, we always have our patients’ best interests at heart.
+That’s why we’re always honest about possible hair transplant scars.

-The method of FUT requires the removal of a donor strip of hair from the back of the head.
+The FUT method involves removing a strip of donor hair from the back of the head.
 This thin strip is then cut into smaller follicles and transplanted onto the required area.
-Using the FUE extraction method, hairs are removed from the donor area one by one using a punch tool.
+In the FUE extraction method, hairs are removed from the donor area one-by-one using a punch tool.
 These are hairs are then transplanted into the area of thinning hair.

 What type of scarring should I expect?